gitnnelg/draft-deen-ietf-ipmc-update/draft-deen-ietf-ipmc-update.md

 # Legal Compliance and Advice from the IETF

-The IETF IPMC is Delaware not-for-corportation and IRS designated 501(c)(3) public charity.
+The IETF IPMC is Delaware not-for-corporation and IRS designated 501(c)(3) public charity.
 Recognizing that the IETF IPMC and its director's first duty is compliance with laws and regulations, it is understood that at no point shall the advice and guidance from the IETF to the IETF IPMC, including that continained in this document and guidance such as found in {{!RFC8721}} shall be intended to ask for or require deviation from applicable legal requirements by the IPMC Directors.

 # IETF IPMC recognition of IETF BCPs